grahammendick/navigation/NavigationReactMobile/sample/isomorphic/README.md

-# Isomorphic Mobile Navigation
+# Isomorphic Navigation Mobile
 Navigation works just as well on the server as it does on the client.
-Use it with React and Node to write SEO-friendly apps with fast initial load times.
+Use it with React and Node to write SEO-friendly mobile apps with fast initial load times.

 ## Run
 Once you've cloned the repository, you can install the dependencies and start the isomorphic example: